lsshym/large-file-upload/README.md

 **Returns**:

 - `Promise<{ hash: string, chunkSize: number }>` - A promise that resolves to an object containing the hash and chunk size.

-### `generateUUID`

-Generates a Universally Unique Identifier (UUID) version 4.
-If there is no need for fast file uploads, this function can be used.
-Compared to computing the hash, this method is much faster.

-**Returns**:

-- `string` - A string representing the generated UUID.

 ### `PromisePool`